greylore-d20/foundryvtt-pathfinder1/CONTRIBUTING.md

   - This can be set up in the repository's settings, under "Repository" > "Mirroring repositories" and adding "Pull" mirroring.
 - Clone the forked repository into a local directory using `git clone` or another git client of your choice.
 - Install JavaScript dependencies with `npm install`.
-- Run `npx gulp` to watch for changes requiring the compilation of less files.
+- Run `npm run build:watch` to watch for changes.
   - Do not change the `pf1.css` file directly; instead, always edit the less files and run the gulp task.
+- The file watcher will create a `dist` directory.
+Copy this to Foundry's `Data/systems` directory as `pf1`, or symlink it accordingly.

 This setup will compile files whenever necessary and activate a commit hook to automatically lint and format any JS, less or markdown files.